-Any person who contravenes these provisions is committing an offence and is liable to a minimum fine of \$250.
-The Sûreté du Québec is responsible for enforcing these provisions.
+Any person who violates one of these provisions is guilty of an offence and is liable to a minimum fine in some cases of more than \$250 plus costs.

+The Sûreté du Québec and wildlife officers are responsible for enforcing these provisions.